 - Keep white space.
 Make the body of the email clean and manageable.
 A cluttered email will easily overwhelm and lower your click rates.

 Your email marketing can come from different directions.
-Each is valuable and every business should mix up their approach often.
+Each of these email marketing ideas are valuable and every business should mix up their approach often.
 Some of these can also be easily automated without sounding robotic.